Employers care more about customers than employees: Worker survey

 Employer-employee relationships are strong, but customers seen to have more influence

-/EIN News/ -- TORONTO, Dec.
-15, 2022 (GLOBE NEWSWIRE) -- While most Canadian workers have strong relationships with their employers, they believe their organizations care more about relationships with customers than employees, according to a new study.
+/EIN News/ -- WASHINGTON, D.C, Dec.
+15, 2022 (GLOBE NEWSWIRE) -- While most U.S. workers have strong relationships with their employers, they believe their organizations care more about relationships with customers than employees, according to a new study.

-81 percent of working Canadians surveyed agree their organization “shows concern for its clientele.”
-By contrast, a much lower 71 percent agree their employer “takes care of the people who work here,” and only 63 percent agree their employer “is concerned about people like me.”
+84 percent of working Americans surveyed agree their organization “shows concern for its clientele.”
+By contrast, only 68 percent agree their employer “is concerned about people like me.”
+When evaluating employer actions, workers are more positive, with 79 percent agree their employer “takes care of the people who work here.”

 The results are from the Argyle Public Relationships Index™ , an annual survey of working North Americans by Leger and Argyle, a leading North American engagement, communication and reputation advisory firm.

-On most dimensions of relationship health, workers believe their organizations are doing better with customers than employees, most notably in showing greater commitment to meet customer expectations (+13%), and allowing them to influence the decisions or direction of the organization (+16%).
+On most dimensions of relationship health, workers believe their organizations are doing better with customers than employees, most notably in showing greater commitment to meet customer expectations (+10%), and allowing them to influence the decisions or direction of the organization (also +10%).
 Interestingly, the two areas where organizations are seen to do equally well with customers and employees are in earning trust and satisfaction.

-Respondents working in small- or mid-sized organizations (less than 500 employees) were significantly more likely to agree their organization earns public satisfaction than their counterparts at large organizations – a gap of 15 percentage points (80 percent versus 65 percent).

 “In a slowing economy and a tight labour market, leaders aspire to excellent relationships with both customers and employees – but workers believe their employers are doing much better with their clientele than their own people,” says Argyle CEO Daniel Tisch.
 “Wise employers are investing more time in employee engagement, showing more concern for workers’ well-being, and giving employees more influence over their decisions.”